-We treat as many as 200 patients with esophageal cancer every year.
-That's 10 to 20 times the number of patients seen at most medical centers around the country.
+We treat hundreds of patients with esophageal cancer every year, significantly more than most medical centers around the country.
 Our high patient volume is a key reason why our specialists are among the most experienced esophageal cancer experts in the nation.

 We are a part of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers dedicated to improving care for our patients.